Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 When not to use the present perfect tense

-A lot of times, the difference between the present perfect tense and the simple past tense is a matter of emphasis or whether or not the action is truly finished.
-However, there’s one rule in particular that should be mentioned: Do not use the present perfect tense with a specific time
+Don’t use the present perfect tense with a specific time.
+Often, the difference between the present perfect tense and the simple past tense is a matter of emphasis on whether or not the action is truly finished.

 I have gone for a walk on Tuesday.